Intermodal Container Guide: Types, Uses, and Specifications

 In 2012, 20.5 million intermodal containers were in existence.
 Today, there are said to be 600 million shipping containers in use at any given time.

-The container (or cargo container) is an intermodal freight transport system used primarily in international trade.
+The intermodal container (or cargo container) is an intermodal freight transport system used primarily in international trade.
+They are built to ISO standards for seamless use across various transportation methods.

 What is intermodal containerization?